cse-6242-t134/nfl-fantasy-prediction-model/README.md

 Navigate to this URL in your browser.

-##### Visualization (Prototype):
+##### Visualization (Deployed):

-**Note, this viz was the original skeleton draft for the interactive tool.
-Please refer to and run the final version**
+**Note, this is a prototype interactive viz tool on season 2024 for cross-checking with the final interactive tool.
+Please refer to and run the final version for all seasons.**

-This is a step-by-step process to reproduce the plots deployed at:
+A step-by-step process to reproduce the plots deployed at:
   - https://cse-6242-t134.github.io